ayush1999guptA/Store_Api/readme.concept.md

  - insert another employee account to the database
  - change his/her own password
  - delete the account of another employee
- - see how many employee are currently in the database
+ - see how many employee's are currently in the database

 **#conclusion**